misterfish/stick/README.md

     const { log, } = console
     const add1IfYouCan = x => x
 	  | ifOk (add1, 'nothing' | always)
-	  | String // type conversions are easy using type constructors
+	  | String						  // type conversions are easy using type constructors by the way
 	  | dot ('toUpperCase')
-	  | sprintf1 ('The answer is %s') // 'The answer is 1', 'The answer is NOTHING' ...
+	  | sprintf1 ('The answer is %s')
-	  | tap (log)
+	  | tap (log)                     // outputs 'The answer is 1' or 'The answer is NOTHING' or ...

 // --- ... then we remove the `x => x` and change all the `|` to `>>`